- function for general SQL routine declaration

 Top-N

-Trino already has a built-in aggregate function calledapprox_most_frequent()
+Trino already has a built-in aggregate function calledapprox_most_frequent(), that can calculate most frequently occurring values.

 It returns a map with values as keys and number of occurrences as values.
 Maps